 Spend the morning in the calm protected waters near Pipe Cay and Little Pipe Cay before sailing north for a leisurely cruise to your night anchorage either at Highbourne Cay, Norman’s Cay or Allen’s Cay.
 Look out for Osprey Birds in the indigenous pine trees as they wait to swoop down to catch a fish in the shallow waters.
 Take a dip at sunset and gaze at the stars enjoying an after dinner drink.

 (Optional Extra – instead of sailing North, Sail to Black Point where a very friendly community serves great food with a smile and after a night at anchor in the protected bay, fly with an island hopper plane back to Nassau from the small airstrip here or Staniel Cay on the morning of Day 8)

 After one more dip in the turquoise blue waters set sail for Nassau across the Yellow Bank to arrive in the bustling capital, where casino’s with water parks and golf courses are plenty and stay another night in a hotel in paradise or fly back home after waving farewell to you crew after an unforgettable vacation in one of the most beautiful destinations in the world.

-While everything in the Exumas is stunning there are a few things not to be missed.
-Take a look at some of our favorite hot spots in the Exuma Cays.
+While everything in the Bahamas is stunning, a few things should not be missed.
+Take a look at our favorite cuisine, tips & must see day trips.